-Prescribed monitoring parameters necessary to calculate baseline and project emissions are provided in Table 6.1, below.
+Prescribed monitoring parameters necessary to calculate baseline and project emissions are provided in Table 6.1 below.
 Field monitoring parameters must be determined according to the data source and frequency specified, for all eligible crop years.
-Table 6.1 specifies general monitoring parameters and requirements for "general input parameters," which are those field monitoring parameters required for of all project fields.
+Table 6.1 specifies monitoring requirements for field monitoring parameters required of all project fields.

-86 Monitoring additional variables for the non-eligible crop year will ensure proper records have been kept in order to set an appropriate baseline and in the event that non-eligible crops are included in the NMPP in the future.
+&lt;sup>72 Monitoring additional variables for the non-eligible crop year will ensure proper records have been kept in order to set an appropriate baseline and in the event that non-eligible crops are included in the NMPP in the future.
 See Section 6.4 for more information.